 Water Softeners

 Another, albeit more expensive approach is installing a water softener in your home.
 These devices will remove the minerals in the hard water supply, which should prevent the build-up of limescale in your toilet.
-Looking to start fresh?
-Find out how to fit a new toilet.

 Keeping your toilet free of limescale isn't easy but with a little bit of work, you should be able to keep it looking great.
 If you've scrubbed your toilet and the limescale doesn't want to budge, it could be time to replace it.
-Luckily, Tap Warehouse have an excellent selection of toilets to choose from.
+Luckily, Tap Warehouse has an excellent selection of toilets to choose from.